tmhglnd/total-serialism/docs/transform-methods.md

 ## padding

 Pad an array with zeroes (or any other value) up to the length specified.
 The padding value can optionally be changed and the shift argument rotates the list n-steps left or right (negative).
-This method is similar to `every()` except arguments are not specified in musical bars/divisions.
+This method is similar to `every()` except arguments are not specified in musical bars/divisions but in array length.
+A shorter length than input list will slice the output list.

 **arguments**
 - {NumberArrray} -> Array to use every n-bars